 Physical Education at Essendon North Primary School is an important component of the school’s curriculum, and being active is emphasised by all staff.
 Students are encouraged to participate in all types of sport whether it is in their class, Physical Education lessons or through our many other sport programs.
 This time is critical for students as it adds to their confidence, co-operation and sportsmanship and keeps the balance between work and play.

-Students at Essendon North Primary School undertake a Camping Program from Foundation to Year 6.
+Students at Essendon North Primary School undertake a Camping Program in Year Four and Year Six.
 The school’s camping program is integral to the overall learning program, and the personal and social development for every child.
-Each year, students build upon their personal and social skills in an outdoor setting, starting with a fun night at school in Foundation, a sleepover at school in Year One, and then progressively longer camps from one night in Year Two to three nights in Year Six.
+At camp, students build upon their personal and social skills in an outdoor setting, starting with two nights in Year Four and increasing to three nights in Year Six.
 The program promotes independence, cooperation and student leadership.
 Each camp is carefully selected to provide students with adventure, challenge and team building in a variety of outdoor learning environments.
 The program encourages the participation and active involvement of all our students.

 The Perceptual Motor Program (PMP) at Essendon North Primary School is a weekly school based program for all Foundation students.
 At the core of PMP is the research-based understanding that children require language, memory, visual, listening, physical and social skills to be prepared for high quality learning.
 PMP develops a range of important kinaesthetic skills to support learning, including balancing, spatial awareness, body image and control, eye/hand coordination, directionality and language and problem solving.